-DIP financing through Baker Street Funding can operate in a variety of ways.
-The debtor can use Baker Street Funding for a variety of reasons, including operating expenses, chapter 11 expenses, and litigation-related expenses.
+DIP financing through Baker Street Funding can operate in a variety of beneficial ways.
+The debtor can use Baker Street Funding for operating expenses, chapter 11 expenses, and litigation-related expenses.

-If you decide that Chapter 11 bankruptcy is the best choice for your company, DIP funding can provide a good opportunity to help you turn it around.
+If you decide that Chapter 11 bankruptcy is the best choice for your company, DIP financing can provide a good opportunity to help you turn it around.
 Baker Street Funding, as your DIP Lender, can give our years of DIP experience.
-Get in touch with us if you’re seeking options for DIP Chapter 11 Bankruptcy Litigation Financing today.
+We provide law firms and their clients the funding they are seeking for a better tomorrow.
+Learn your litigation financing options for DIP / Chapter 11 Bankruptcy today.

 Companies in bankruptcy typically have inherent cash flow problems, and traditional lenders are usually unable to provide them with traditional loans.
-The DIP financing will help bridge the gap during the restructuring process by funding:
+Non-recourse financing will help bridge the gap during the restructuring process by funding:

 - Operating and overhead expenses

 - Attorney expenses

 Furthermore, with our risk-free funding in place, the company has access to capital to effectively work with its creditors, giving it more time to discuss and fix organizational, financial, and operational issues.

 Overall, the debtor in possession funding allows the corporation to control the property following a Chapter 11 bankruptcy filing and offers the financing, time, and resources needed to reorganize for a fresh start.

 Conventional financiers are often reluctant to lend to small businesses in financial distress, even though the restructured company represents a promising investment.
 The next step could be to look to existing shareholders as lenders, but lenders cannot be insiders.